top of page

 Pledge Your PTO Graphics.png

-Our impact has been scientifically validated through a research partnership with Johns Hopkins University’s Center for Gun Violence Solutions, with a forthcoming study showing increases in participants’ hope, energy, and mood levels after engaging in our BLOOM programs.
+Through a research partnership with Johns Hopkins University’s Center for Gun Violence Solutions, we know that participants experience statistically significant increases in hope, energy, and mood levels after engaging in our BLOOM programs.

 This impact is seen in moms like Ana, a 2023 Cohort graduate who shared, “BLOOM transformed my approach to wellness.
 I’m actively seeking different modes to heal and become a better mother.”